WHAT DO YOU WANT IN LIFE? By

 Even most entrepreneurs spend less than 30 percent of their time focusing on their core genius and unique abilities.
 In fact, by the time they've launched a business, it often seems entrepreneurs are doing everything but the one thing they went into business for in the first place.

 Don't let this be your fate.
-Identify your core genius, then delegate completely to free up more time to focus on what you love to do.
+Identify your core genius, then delegate completely to free up more time to

 When you delegate the grunt work — the things you hate doing or those tasks that are so painful, you end up putting them off — you get to concentrate on what you love to do.
 You free up your time so that you can be more productive.
 And you get to enjoy life more.